 FDA approval: a lengthy but critical path

 CEO Tim Cook was allegedly seen with a prototype glucose monitor that was connected to his Apple watch.
-However, just like the ECG feature on Apple watches, the Apple watch glucose monitor must pass inspection with the United States Food and Drug Association (FDA) and international correspondents before it can be used anywhere.
-He mentioned that Apple would be careful with adding medical components to the watch initially when it was in development.
+However, just like the ECG feature on Apple watches, the Apple watch glucose monitor must pass inspection with the United States Food and Drug Association (FDA) and international correspondents before being used anywhere.
+He mentioned that Apple would be careful with adding medical components to the watch initially in development.
 This is because FDA approval could interfere with innovation.

 Initially, Tim Cook also said he did not want to put the watch through the FDA approval process.
 The lengthy approval cycle of the authorities carrying the risk of holding them back from adding more innovations.
 Nonetheless, he changed his mind and introduced the ECG feature in 2018 due to their customers’ demands.

 Another Apple event that was announced is the Apple April 20 event.
 One device you should look forward to is the iPad Pro 2021, among others.
-The title of the event, the “Spring Loaded Event,” will introduce different products that will be launched, including a new Apple TV, iMac, Airbags, and maybe Airpods 3.
+In addition, the event’s title, the “Spring Loaded Event,” will introduce different products that will be launched, including a new Apple TV, iMac, Airbags, and maybe Airpods 3.

 The launching of the Apple Watch Series 7 is said to happen in September 2021.
+However, it may be too soon to integrate a still not fully tested breakthrough technology.
 Unlike typical methods for measuring glucose levels, the Apple Watch will have a lot of advanced features.
-The usual techniques only give a snapshot of glucose levels for the particular time the test is done.
+For example, the usual techniques only give a snapshot of glucose levels for the particular time the test is done.
 However, the sensor will be monitoring and alerting users 24/7.

 That is one of the advantages.
 Another benefit is the process is less invasive.
 There won’t be any need for anyone to deal with the inconvenient process of adding blood to the optical sensor.
 This means there’ll be little need for special equipment.

 More features expected from the watch include a faster S7 Apple silicon, 5G wireless, colors, and new bands.
-The S7 SiP (System in Package) might function faster than the previous S6 SiP on Apple Watch Series 6.
+In addition, the S7 SiP (System in Package) might function faster than the previous S6 SiP on Apple Watch Series 6.

-Also, there will be a mobile app on the app store that should be available for iOS and Android devices.
+Also, there will be a mobile app on the app store available for iOS and Android devices.
 As the watch monitors your blood sugar levels, the glucose data and analytics it collects are shown on the app.
-This will make tracking blood sugar much easier and offer the possibility to share the information with your doctor.
+This will make tracking blood sugar much easier and allow you to share the information with your doctor.

 To wrap up